Brprb08/orbital-control-simulator/TECHNICAL_README.md

 | Mean Anomaly (°)     | 224.4933     | Position in orbit at epoch             |
 | Mean Motion (rev/day)| 15.49660308  | Revolutions per day (orbital speed)    |

-> Line 1 is included for structural compliance but ignored during parsing.
+> Line 1 is included for validations but ignored during parsing.
 Epoch and drag-related fields are currently not used.
 Epoch is intentionally excluded: while the sim does account for Earth’s rotation, it does not currently align satellite initialization to a specific UTC timestamp.
 The goal is to have accurate orbital geometry and motion without introducing unnecessary complexity.
 In most cases, visual behavior and orbital correctness are unaffected unless real-time Earth-relative positioning is required.
 However, I do plan to add this later on.

 ---